 "Sec.
-25. Annual Estimate and Justification for Sales Program.-(a) The President shall transmit to the Congress, as a part of the presentation materials for security assistance programs proposed for each fiscal year, a report which sets forth- "(1) an estimate of the amount of sales expected to be made to each country under sections 21 and 22 of this Act, including a detailed explanation of the foreign policy and United States national security considerations involved in expected sales to each "(2) an estimate of the amount of credits and guaranties expected to be extended to each country under sections 23 and 24 of this Act; "(3) a list of all findings which are in effect on the date of such transmission made by the President pursuant to section 3(a) (1) transmission made by the President pursuant to section 3(a) (1) of this Act, together with a full and complete justification for each such finding, explaining how sales to each country with respect to which such finding has been made will strengthen the security of the United States and promote world peace; and "(4) an arms control impact statement for each purchasing country prepared by the Director of the Arms Control and Disarmament Agency, including (A) an analysis of the relationship between expected sales to each country and arms control efforts relating to that country, and (B) the impact of such expected sales on the stability of the region that includes the purchasing country. on the stability of the region that includes the purchasing country. "(b) Not later than thirty days following the receipt of a request made by the Committee on Foreign Relations of the Senate or the Committee on International Relations of the House of Representatives for additional information with respect to any estimate submitted pursuant to subsection (a), the President shall submit such information to such committee. (c) The President shall make every effort to submit all of the information required by this section wholly in unclassified form.
-In the event the President submits any such information in classified form, he shall submit such classified information in an addendum and shall also submit simultaneously a detailed summary, in unclassified form, of such classified information.". (b) Section 634(d) of the Foreign Assistance Act of 1961 is amended by striking out "and military sales under this or any other Act" in the fourth sentence.
-MILITARY SALES AUTHORIZATION SEC.
-210. (a) Section 31(a) of the Foreign Military Sales Act is amended by striking out "not to exceed \$405,000,000 for the fiscal year 1975" and inserting in lieu thereof "not to exceed \$1,039,000,000 for the fiscal year 1976". (b) Section 31(b) of such Act is amended to read as follows:
+25. Annual Estimate and Justification for Sales Program.-(a) The President shall transmit to the Congress, as a part of the presentation materials for security assistance programs proposed for each fiscal year, a report which sets forth- "(1) an estimate of the amount of sales expected to be made to each country under sections 21 and 22 of this Act, including a detailed explanation of the foreign policy and United States national security considerations involved in expected sales to each country; "(2) an estimate of the amount of credits and guaranties expected to be extended to each country under sections 23 and 24 of this Act; "(3) a list of all findings which are in effect on the date of such transmission made by the President pursuant to section 3(a)(1) transmission made by the President pursuant to section 3(a) (1) of this Act, together with a full and complete justification for each such finding, explaining how sales to each country with respect to which such finding has been made will strengthen the security of the United States and promote world peace; and "(4) an arms control impact statement for each purchasing country, including (A) an analysis of the relationship between expected sales to each country and arms control efforts relating to that country, and (B) the impact of such expected sales on the stability of the region that includes the purchasing country. (b) Not later than thirty days following the receipt of a request.

+"(b) Not later than thirty days following the receipt of a request made by the Committee on Foreign Relations of the Senate or the Committee on International Relations of the House of Representatives for additional information with respect to any estimate submitted pursuant to subsection (a), the President shall submit such information to such committee. "(c) The President shall make every effort to submit all of the information required by this section wholly in unclassified form.
+In the event the President submits any such information in classified form, he shall submit simultaneously a detailed summary, in unclassified form, of such classified information.". (b) Section 634(d) of the Foreign Assistance Act of 1961 is amended by striking out "and military sales under this or any other Act" in the fourth sentence.

+H. R. 13680-12 MILITARY SALES AUTHORIZATION Sec.
+210. (a) Section 31(a) of the Foreign Military Sales Act is amended by striking out "not to exceed \$405,000,000 for the fiscal year 1975" and inserting in lieu thereof "not to exceed \$1,039,000,000 for the fiscal year 1976 and not to exceed \$740,000,000 for the fiscal year 1977". (b) Section 31(b) of such Act is amended to read as follows:

-"(b) The aggregate total of credits, or participations in credits, extended pursuant to this Act and of the principal amount of loans guaranteed pursuant to section 24(a) shall not exceed \$2,374,700,000 for the fiscal year 1976, of which not less than \$1,500,000,000 shall be available only for Israel.". (c) (1) Section 31 of such Act is further amended by adding at the end thereof the following new subsections: end thereof the following new subsections:
+"(b) The aggregate total of credits, or participations in credits, extended pursuant to this Act and of the principal amount of loans guaranteed pursuant to section 24(a) shall not exceed \$2,374,700,000 for the fiscal year 1976, of which not less than \$1,500,000,000 shall be available only for Israel, and shall not exceed \$2,022,100,000 for the fiscal year 1977, of which not less than \$1,000,000,000 shall be available only for Israel.". (c) (1) Section 31 of such Act is further amended by adding at the end thereof the following new subsections: